sumnerevans/sumnerevans.com/content/posts/travel/2022-berlin-matrix-summit/summit/index.md

 After the Technikmuseum, we went over to the planetarium.
-It was about to close, but we managed to go in and see a short animated film about a space station and the interactions between an astronaut, a fish, a tiger, and a boy who I think was based off of the Mowgli character.
+It was about to close, but we managed to go in and see a short animated film about a space station and the interactions between an astronaut, a fish, a tiger, and a boy (who I think was based off of Mowgli).
 It was a cute little film, and a fun way to end the evening.

 # Conclusion